 #12.
 Talk to a Friend

-Skip texting – pick up the phone and call a friend for a leisurely chat, or arrange to meet for a coffee.
-The face-to-face benefits are huge, particularly when you can use each other as a sounding board for worries, concerns and stress.
+Skip the text message – pick up the phone and call a friend for a proper chat, or arrange to meet for a coffee.
+Face-to-face time has huge benefits, especially when you can use each other as a sounding board for worries and stress.

 #13.
 Take a Power Nap

-Sneak off for a quick power nap to recharge – even 20 or 30 minutes can give you enough of an energy boost to keep you feeling capable and calm.
+Sneak off for a quick power nap to recharge.
+Even 20 or 30 minutes can give you enough of an energy boost to feel capable and calm again.

 #14.
 Be Creative